 Surgery

-The extraction of decayed teeth or those with a poor prognosis because of a lack of root may be required.
-Baby teeth without permanent successors may appear to be sinking into the gum, and these teeth sometimes also require removal.
 Adult teeth can remain under the gum instead of erupting into their normal positions.
 If there are signs the adult teeth are not going to erupt by themselves, or if they start to develop in the incorrect position, then a small surgical procedure can be performed to uncover these teeth and allow the orthodontist to move them into their correct position.

 Another surgical procedure that is sometimes required is the removal of the fleshy piece of gum under the lip between the front teeth.
 If this fleshy gum (called a fraenum) is large it can contribute to a gap forming between the two front teeth and its removal is needed as part of an overall treatment plan to improve the look of the smile.

-Orthodontics is a specialist branch of dentistry concerned with the management of abnormalities in the development of the jaws and teeth.
 Orthodontic treatment most commonly involves the use of fixed braces although some patients can benefit from the use of removable braces or occasionally just correctly timed extractions alone.

-Why might I need orthodontic treatment?
+Why might I need Orthodontic treatment?

 How early can treatment start?

-Orthodontic treatment can occasionally start below the age of 10 years to correct localised problems with dental development and is then often given the name ‘interceptive treatment’.
+Orthodontic treatment can occasionally start below the age of ten years to correct localised problems with dental development and is then often given the name ‘interceptive treatment’.
 The aim of interceptive treatment is to prevent more complicated problems from developing later by using a simple treatment approach at an earlier stage.
+Normally though, orthodontic treatment is undertaken in patients when the majority of adult teeth have erupted.
+This is after the ages of 12-14 years.

 How long does treatment take and what is the interval between appointments?